br3ndonland/fastenv/docs/comparisons.md

 While it is useful to have `starlette.config.environ` synchronized with `os.environ`, the downside is that `starlette.config.environ` contains local environment variables loaded from `os.environ`, and therefore wouldn't typically be dumped to a file.

 It is also important to note that the one-way preference will only be enforced when using `starlette.environ`.
-If a variable is changed using `os.environ`, it will be updated correspondingly in `starlette.environ`, but no exception will be raised, and the `config` value will not be updated.
+If a variable is changed using `os.environ`, it will be updated correspondingly in `starlette.environ`, but no exception will be raised, and the `Config` instance value will not be updated.

 <!-- prettier-ignore -->
 !!!example "Environment variables with `starlette.config`"

     ```py
-    ❯ python3
+    .venv ❯ python3

     >>> import os
     >>> import starlette.config